miccai2021paper692/miccai2021paper692/README.md

 1) The path to your local copy of CC359 should be specified here: `config/assets/dataset/cc359.config`.
 You should place `config/assets/dataset/meta.csv` in the same folder with the data.
 From the available in `CC359` ground truths we used the "Silver standard" binary mask (https://sites.google.com/view/calgary-campinas-dataset/download)

-2) You should specify the 'device' on which you are going to run an experiment by setting the corresponding variable 'device', e.g., in `/config/assets/core/` (line 78)
+2) You should specify the 'device' on which you are going to run an experiment by setting the corresponding variable 'device', in `/config/assets/core/` (line 78)

 3) To run a single experiment, please follow the steps below: